chargify/chargifyjs-sample-html-js/README.md

 # chargifyjs-sample-html-js

-HTML + JS examples of Chargifyjs.
-To work with your Chargify Site, open a load.js file and replace the publicKey and serverHost with actual values.
+HTML + JS examples of Chargify.js

+To work with your Chargify Site, open a `load.js` file and replace the publicKey and serverHost with actual values.

+Start the examples with `npx http-server`